InetDaemon

 Before 1957, the telephone system was entirely analog and circuit-switched.
 This meant that one phone conversation tied up one set of wires from end to end within the phone system.
 This created serious limitations in the growth of the phone system.
 To connect a new subscriber, a new circuit had to be built to the subscriber's location from the closest central office and additional trunk connections had to be added between central offices.
 When a subscriber made a phone call the phone system built a circuit from end to end.
 While the conversation was taking place, the circuit could not be used by anyone else.
 What Bell Telephone needed was a way to share the physical trunk lines between telephone offices.

 AT&T Bell Labs (Wm.
 Shockley, John Bardeen & Wm.
-Brattain) invented what became today's transistor in order to build a new equipment capable of multiplixing many calls onto one trunk line.
+Brattain) invented what became today's transistor in order to build a new equipment capable of multiplexing many calls onto one trunk line.
 The physical facilities used to carry this new multiplexed communication was the T-Carrier system.
 T-Carrier systems are digital and packet switched, making them much more scalable than the previous analog and circuit switched systems.

-The terms DS-xand T-x (eg T1/DS1or T3/DS3) are often used interchangeably but this usage is incorrect.
+The terms DS-x and T-x (eg T1/DS1or T3/DS3) are often used interchangeably but this usage is incorrect.
 These two terms refer to different parts of the telecom circuit.

 The 'T' usually refers to the physical transmission facilities, that is, the wires, connectors, jacks, repeaters and the signal carried on them.
-The term 'DS' refers to Digital Signalling refers to both the speed and bit-order (framing) of the data as encoded in the T-carrier signal.
+The term 'DS' refers to Digital Signaling refers to both the speed and bit-order (framing) of the data as encoded in the T-carrier signal.

 T-Carrier Facilities